-In the six months ended June 30, 2012, the Company evolved from being exclusively an R&D company prior to the MelaFind® launch to a commercial company with the controlled installation of MelaFind® systems in the U.S. and Germany.
-Additions were made to the direct sales force and field technical support capabilities of the Company commensurate with these additional installations and increasing demand for MelaFind®.
-Also during the quarter, the production levels of our contract manufacturers were accelerated to address the increasing demand for MelaFind® systems.
+In the nine months ended September 30, 2012, the Company has evolved from being exclusively an R&D company prior to the MelaFind® launch to a commercial company with the controlled installation of MelaFind® systems in the U.S. and Germany.
+Additions have been made to the direct sales force and field technical support capabilities of the Company commensurate with these additional installations and increasing demand for MelaFind®.
+The production levels of our contract manufacturers have been increased to address the increasing demand for MelaFind® systems.
 For the first two months of 2012 the Company continued to record all transactions as an R&D company, as it had in 2011.
-Subsequent to the commercial launch of MelaFind®, certain costs previously classified as research and development expenses are now classified as cost of sales or general administrative expenses.
-Sales and marketing efforts have been increased in the first six months of 2012 leading up to and subsequent to the commercial launch of MelaFind®.
+Subsequent to the commercial launch of MelaFind®, certain costs previously classified as research and development expenses are now classified as cost of sales, inventory or general administrative expenses.
+Sales and marketing efforts have been increased in the first nine months of 2012 prior and subsequent to the commercial launch of MelaFind®.

-Three Months Ended June 30, 2012 Compared to Three Months Ended June 30, 2011
+Three Months Ended September 30, 2012 Compared to Three Months Ended September 30, 2011